 It is worth noting that the process might seem linear as if every step is a precedent to the next one.
 However, there could be instances where the customer who is already with information will jump directly to the objection or feature request stage.

 The sales rep must be trained to handle such instances.
 They must be coached to be flexible and agile so that they can take the prospect to a closure.

-Be it in sport or sales, the efficacy of coaching can be measured with the results.
+Be it in sports or sales, the efficacy of coaching can be measured by the results.
 In sales, it can be measured with the number of accounts closed, the revenue earned or even the number of demos presented.